 What equipment do you use?

-I shoot all of my work exclusively on film.
+I shoot most of my work on film.
 I mostly use a Pentax 645n since it's a wonderful camera which produces the most beautiful negatives and images.
 I have recently added a great, full frame Nikon Camera to the mix, which I edit to match my film work.

 So many reasons!
 But to name a few: I prefer shooting on film, it's all about getting that shot perfect in camera.
 It slows the whole shoot down, adds some breathing space and invites a very relaxed atmosphere.
 I also do very little post processing work as the film produces soft, creamy images and renders colours beautifully.
 I have written a whole post on this!
 If you want a bit more details, you can see it here.